Office of the Deputy Under Secretary for Food Safety, USDA.

 Notice of public meeting and request for comments.

-The Office of Food Safety, U.S. Department of Agriculture (USDA), Food Safety and Inspection Service (FSIS), and the U.S. Environmental Protection Agency (EPA) are sponsoring a public meeting on April 4, 2017.
-The objective of the public meeting is to provide information and receive public comments on agenda items and draft United States (U.S.) positions to be discussed at the 49th Session of the Codex Committee on Pesticide Residues (CCPR) of the Codex Alimentarius Commission (Codex), taking place in Beijing, China April 24-29, 2017.
-The Administrator and Acting Deputy Under Secretary, Office of Food Safety and the EPA recognize the importance of providing interested parties the opportunity to obtain background information on the 49th Session of the CCPR and to address items on the agenda.
+The Office of the Deputy Under Secretary for Food Safety, U.S. Department of Agriculture (USDA), Food Safety and Inspection Service (FSIS), and the U.S. Environmental Protection Agency (EPA) are sponsoring a public meeting on March 15, 2018.
+The objective of the public meeting is to provide information and receive public comments on agenda items and draft United States (U.S.) positions to be discussed at the 50th Session of the Codex Committee on Pesticide Residues (CCPR) of the Codex Alimentarius Commission (Codex), taking place in Haikou, China between April 9 and 14, 2018.
+The Acting Deputy Under Secretary for Food Safety and the EPA recognize the importance of providing interested parties the opportunity to obtain background information on the 50th Session of the CCPR and to address items on the agenda.

-Documents related to the 49th Session of the CCPR are accessible via Internet at the following address: http://www.codexalimentarius.org/meetings-reports/en/.
+Documents related to the 50th Session of the CCPR are accessible via the internet at the following address: http://www.fao.org/fao-who-codexalimentarius/meetings/en/.

-Captain David Miller, U.S. Delegate to the 49th Session of the CCPR, and the EPA and the U.S. Department of Agriculture, invite interested U.S. parties to submit their comments electronically to the following email address: Miller.Davidj@epa.gov.
+Captain David Miller, U.S. Delegate to the 50th Session of the CCPR, and the USDA invite interested U.S. parties to submit their comments electronically to Start Printed Page 7451the following email address: Miller.Davidj@epa.gov.

-Call-In-Number: If you wish to participate in the public meeting for the 49th Session of the CCPR by conference call, please use the call-in-number and participant listed below:
+If you wish to participate in the public meeting for the 50th Session of the CCPR by conference call, please use the call-in-number and participant code listed below:

-The Codex was established in 1963 by two United Nations organizations, the Food and Agriculture Organization (FAO) and the World Health Organization (WHO).
-Through adoption of food standards, codes of practice, and other guidelines developed by its committees, and by promoting their adoption and implementation by governments, the Codex seeks to protect the health of consumers and ensure that fair practices are used in trade.
+Codex was established in 1963 by two United Nations organizations, the Food and Agriculture Organization and the World Health Organization (FAO/WHO).
+Through adoption of food standards, codes of practice, and other guidelines developed by its committees, and by promoting their adoption and implementation by governments, Codex seeks to protect the health of consumers and ensure fair practices are used in trade.

 The CCPR is responsible for establishing maximum limits for pesticide residues in specific food items or in groups of food; establishing maximum limits for pesticide residues in certain animal feeding stuffs moving in international trade where this is justified for reasons of protection of human health; preparing priority lists of pesticides for evaluation by the Joint FAO/WHO Meeting on Pesticide Residues (JMPR); considering methods of sampling and analysis for the determination of pesticide residues in food and feed; considering other matters in relation to the safety of food and feed containing pesticide residues; and establishing maximum limits for environmental and industrial contaminants showing chemical or other similarity to pesticides, in specific food items or groups of food.

-The CCPR is hosted by China, The United States attends this committee as a member country of the Codex Alimentarius.
+The CCPR is hosted by China.
+The U.S. attends this committee as a member country of the Codex Alimentarius.

 Issues To Be Discussed at the Public Meeting

-- Proposed draft revision of the Classification of Food and Feed at Step 4: Selected commodity groups (Group 024—Seeds for beverages and sweets);
+- Proposed draft and draft revision of the Classification of Food and Feed for selected commodity groups (including seeds for beverages and sweets);

-- Establishment of Codex Schedules and Priority Lists of Pesticides; and
+- Establishment of Codex Schedules and Priority Lists of Pesticides for evaluation by JMPR;

 - Other Business and Future Work.

-Each issue listed will be fully described in documents distributed, or Start Printed Page 12785to be distributed, by the Secretariat before to the Meeting.
+Each issue listed will be fully described in documents distributed, or to be distributed, by the Secretariat before to the Meeting.
 Members of the public may access or request copies of these documents (see ADDRESSES).

-At the April 4, 2017 public meeting, draft U.S. positions on the agenda items will be described and discussed, and attendees will have the opportunity to pose questions and offer comments.
-Written comments may be offered at the meeting or sent to Captain David Miller, U.S. Delegate for the 49th Session of the CCPR. (see ADDRESSES).
-Written comments should state that they relate to activities of the 49th Session of the CCPR.
+At the March 15, 2018, public meeting, draft U.S. positions on the agenda items will be described and discussed, and attendees will have the opportunity to pose questions and offer comments.
+Written comments may be offered at the meeting or sent to Captain David Miller, U.S. Delegate for the 50th Session of the CCPR (see ADDRESSES).
+Written comments should state that they relate to activities of the 50th Session of the CCPR.